KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 - Myths refract this structure through **symbolic compression**.
 - Archetypes correspond to **hypostatic strata**, not psychological constructs.
 - Conflict narratives encode **structural opposition**, not moral drama.
-- Death, rebirth, descent, and ascent encode **recursion dynamics**, not theology.
+- Death, rebirth, descent, and ascent encode **recursion dynamics** in addition to their theological presentation.
 - Chaos/order myths encode **Khaon/Aion bifurcation**, not good/evil dualism.

 Structural Mythophysics is the **architectural grammar** of the canon.